Sorry, you need to enable JavaScript to visit this website.

 4. Have a think about parenting duties

 It’s time to have an honest chat with your partner about what you are both expecting when you become parents.
 Talk through parenting duties and who will do what around the house.
 Work out how the chores need to be divvied up.
-Emotional support is also so important when you’re a new parent, and not feeling like you’ve got that support or help can cause rows and the odd new parents' relationship problem, so have a chat and a think about it now.
+Making sure you support each other emotionally is so important when you’re a new parent, and not feeling like you’ve got that support or help can cause rows and the odd new parents' relationship problem, so have a chat and a think about it now.
+Being a parent can, at times, put a strain on your relationship, so remember you’re a team.
 Here are some great first-time dad tips which perhaps you could read together!

 5. Gather up your support network now

-Family and friends will be more than happy to help guide and support you with all the emotions you’ll be feeling during pregnancy now, and when your little one arrives.
 It’s a good opportunity to connect with other, soon-to-be parents, too.
-Check out local new parents’ groups and pregnancy classes in your area or give prenatal exercise classes a go, even if it’s over zoom for now.
-When things are back to normal going to classes is a great way to get out of the house while giving you the opportunity to meet pregnant mums in your area.
+Check out local new parents’ groups and pregnancy classes in your area or give prenatal exercise classes a go.
+Classes is a great way to get out of the house while giving you the opportunity to meet other parents or parents-to-be in your area.
 Some of these connections often turn into friends for life!

 Smart parenting